inria-paris-robotics-lab/prl_ur5_ros2/README.md

 #### Build and source the Workspace

-After you had istalled all dependencies you can build every packages with 'colcon':
+After you had installed all dependencies you can build every packages with 'colcon':
 ```bash
 colcon build --symlink-install --packages-skip onrobot_control onrobot_gazebo onrobot_ros robotiq_ft_sensor_hardware realsense2_camera
 ```